AlexeyBreitburg/Blinkbrew/README.md

 # What is BlinkBrew
-**BlinkBrew** –– tool for developers to manage packages, configurate kernal, or run unsinged code.
+**BlinkBrew** –– tool for developers to manage packages, configurate kernal, or run unsinged code.Hello,it's me!